 Lastly, it’s important to go into the new work week strong by feeling refreshed and energized.
 This all starts with getting a good night’s sleep.

 If you struggle to go to bed early or find yourself working late at night, try setting a cutoff time for chores and work.
 Plan on decompressing for at least an hour or two before your bedtime to help you unwind and relax.

 Read a book, watch your favorite show, or spend the time catching up with your significant other or roommate.
+Or perhaps some good Sunday self care pampering.
 It may even be helpful to cut off social media a few hours before bed to give yourself a break from social media.